-Board Vice Chair
+Board Vice Chair and Chief Knowledge Officer

-Roger P. Weissberg is NoVo Foundation Endowed Chair in Social and Emotional Learning, UIC and LAS Distinguished Professor, and Professor of Psychology and Education at the University of Illinois at Chicago (UIC).
-He directs the Social and Emotional Learning (SEL) Research Group.
-For the past three decades, Weissberg has trained scholars and practitioners about innovative ways to design, implement, and evaluate family, school, and community interventions.
+Roger P. Weissberg is CASEL’s chief knowledge officer and board vice chair.
+He is also UIC Distinguished Emeritus Professor of Psychology at the University of Illinois at Chicago (UIC), where he directs the Social and Emotional Learning (SEL) Research Group.
+For the past four decades, Weissberg has trained scholars and practitioners about innovative ways to design, implement, and evaluate family, school, and community interventions.

 Weissberg is a recipient of the William T. Grant Foundation’s five-year Faculty Scholars Award in Children’s Mental Health, the Connecticut Psychological Association’s Award for Distinguished Psychological Contribution in the Public Interest, and the National Mental Health Association’s Lela Rowland Prevention Award.
 He received the 2000 American Psychological Association’s Distinguished Contribution Award for Applications of Psychology to Education and Training and the Society for Community Research and Action 2004 Distinguished Contribution to Theory and Research Award.
-He also received the 2008 “Daring Dozen” award from the George Lucas Educational Foundation for being one of 12 people who are reshaping the future of education.
-In February 2013 he became one of 12 new members elected to the National Academy of Education.
-He now serves both as a Commissioner and as a Member of the Council of Distinguished Scientists for the National Commission on Social, Emotional, and Academic Development.
+He received the 2008 “Daring Dozen” award from the George Lucas Educational Foundation for being one of 12 people who are reshaping the future of education.
+He was named LAS Distinguished Professor in 2008, NoVo Foundation Endowed Chair in Social and Emotional Learning Research in 2011, and UIC Distinguished Professor in 2014.
+In February 2013, Weissberg became one of 12 new members elected to the National Academy of Education for his contributions to education research and policy